SLAMPAI/game_reasoning_arena/docs/examples.rst

 Examples
 ========

-This section provides detailed examples of using Board Game Arena for various scenarios.
+This section provides detailed examples of using Game Reasoning Arena for various scenarios.

 Basic Examples
 --------------